SCOTUS to Revisit Reasonable Religious Accommodation Requirements for Employers

 The decision in Groff could change the way employers are required to accommodate employees and make it more difficult for employers to deny religious accommodation requests.

-Our experienced employment law attorneys at The Law Group of Northwest Arkansas LLP can help you keep up with current employment law requirements.
+Our experienced employment law attorneys at The Law Group of Northwest Arkansas PLLC can help you keep up with current employment law requirements.
 If you have questions or need help revising employee handbooks, policies, or practices or addressing such matters with specific employee requests to stay compliant, call us at 479-316-3760 or reach out online.